BurgerAndreas/equilibrium-forcefields/README.md

     )
 ```

-- max out GPU memory via network parameters \
-Yes, sounds important

-- find optimal hyperparameters (at least learning_rate)

-- max out GPU memory via batch_size \
-Maybe, doesn't seem too important

-- [x] Try anderson and broyden solver (default: fixed_point_iter) \
-In theory, if all methods find a fixed point within `f_max_iter`, all should converge to the same fixed point.
-Then the method should not affect the error of the DEQ over number of steps.

-- [x] Only calculate the loss w.r.t energy \
-meas_force=False

 - Is the force gradient exact?
 -> If grad=1 (default), forces use approximate 1-step phantom grad from TorchDEQ for autodiff

-- think about fix point reuse (not sure if the MD dataset is temporally ordered.
-At least need to change shuffeling and batching in the dataloader)
-Not too important right now since it only increases speed in time but not nimber of epochs and it will be difficult to implement

 - exact gradient with torch autograd
 - - [x] default: `deq_kwargs.grad=1` Phantom Gradient (running 1 function step at the fixed point and differentiating it as the backward pass)
 - - [x] `deq_kwargs.ift=True` or `deq_kwargs.grad='ift'` for exact implicit differentiation
 - - [x] `deq_kwargs.grad=10 deq_kwargs.f_max_iter=0` for exact Back Progapagation Through Time (BPTT) with PyTorch autograd (should give the same result as IFT, use as a sanity check)

-- DEQ torch norm tricks (e.g. see https://github.com/locuslab/torchdeq/blob/main/deq-zoo/ignn/graphclassification/layers.py)

-- [x] exploding weights, gradients, activations?
-- [ ] how should the weights, gradients, activations look like?

 - equiformer equivariance test (model(x) == model(rot(x)))

 ## Normalization

-- [ ] Jacobian regularization

-Equiformer

 TorchDEQ
 - Weight Normalization (WN) scales the L2 norm using a learnable scaling factor